-Other than the matter noted above, there are no other matters or circumstances that have assen since the end of the financial year which significantly affected, or may significantly affect, the operations of the Association, the results of those operations, or the state of affairs of the Association in future financial years.
+There are no matters or circumstances that have arisen since the end of the financial year which significantly affected, or may significantly affect, the operations of the Association, the results of those operations, or the state of affairs of the Association in future financial years.

-Likely developments in the operations of the Association, and the expected results of those operations in future financial years, have not been included in this report as the inclusion of such information is tikely to result in unreasonable prejudice to the Association.
+Likely developments in the operations of the Association, and the expected results of those operations in future financial years, have not been included in this report as the inclusion of such information is likely to result in unreasonable prejudice to the Association.